ca021/hciFinal.github.io/index.md

+### Design Manifesto

 ### Group Assignments

-Throughout the semester, we were required to work in teams to complete assigmnents.
+Throughout the semester, we worked in teams to use the human-centered deisgn process to create new technology.
+The design assignments had different goals including designing for others, designing for creativity or expression, and deisgning for another world.

 - **Design for Others** The purpose of this design project was to redesign an existing website to cater towards a specific user group.
 We chose to redesign the CommUnityZone website specifically for donors or organizations wanting to support the establishment in any way.
 You can read more about our design [here](https://medium.com/@dad044/design-for-others-group-3-111cefff8095).